 - Assist local agencies in fulfilling their mission

 - Personal satisfaction for making a difference!

 I absolutely loved it!
 It was a great way to learn more about what's around you, especially if you are an incoming freshman.Alexandra Garcia

 My Adams State cares experience at Penitente Canyon really helped me feel like more of a part of the San Luis Valley, and the Adams State Community.Annelise Allen

 Volunteering provided me not only with volunteer experience that I can put on a resume, but also a way for me to learn about and serve the community which I now call home.Briana Gonzales

 Faculty and Staff

 Faculty and staff are a vital piece for effective community based learning.
 The expertise they bring broadens student scholarship and deepens the service experience.
 Faculty and staff can especially contribute in areas like community research and systems and process development.
-The involvement of ASU professionals in post-experience reflection and in the assessment of outcomes is an additional benefit.
+The involvement of Adams State professionals in post-experience reflection and in the assessment of outcomes is an additional benefit.
 We invite faculty and staff to make use of the resources and support available through the Office of Civic Engagement.
 We are here to support in finding community placements and in creating strong, effective service-learning courses.